 The War brought on a great burst of ingenuity in the field of hand held weapons.
 One of the most famous to come out of that war was another SMG - the British 'Sten gun', a weapon designed to be built out of readily available parts by cottage industry that for all its considerable faults nevertheless was a nastily effective weapon for the 2002 equivalent of 9 pounds sterling in parts.
-It is rivalled by what some have termed the first assault rifle, the German Schmeisser MP40.
+It is rivalled by the German Schmeisser MP40.
 Both were used in what would become the SMG's increasingly important role of special forces weapon.
 Two factors would drive the SMG off the battlefield of the infantry and into the back alley of the spec-op and law enforcement: one, the weapons were expensive compared to basic rifles, and two, they were not as powerful as rifles or assault rifles.
 The latter became of critical importance as body armor began to proliferate, and even before then, as decent optics and more widely-available machine guns meant that engagement distances began to open up.
 The SMG simply couldn't engage a target at anything near the range of a normal rifle, meaning that during trench warfare, or sniper duels, or even in normal open country maneuver warfare, it wasn't nearly as useful as even a semi-auto or bolt-action rifle.
 Only in city fighting or clearing fortifications was the SMG a better choice, and in those situations, soldiers still managed to get hold of them - their army's, the enemy's, whichever they could get their hands on.

 For special ops forces, however, they were perfect.
 They were lighter and smaller than assault rifles, and at the ranges that special ops were supposed to engage - i.e., short - they were just as if not more deadly.
 Law enforcement favored them for similar reasons, along with a preference for lower-power bullets to minimize civilian casualties, as well as the ability to utilize a smaller SMG as a very high capacity pistol.